 Meier has identified Aldine as “a place where Hispanic teachers are consistently doing an excellent job.”

-That's praise for Viola García, vice president of the school board and one of Cordova's “allies.”
+That's praise for Viola García, vice president of the school board and one of Laura's “allies.”

-The administrator “makes me feel there's someone on the board who understands Hispanics students,” said Cordova.
+The administrator “makes me feel there's someone on the board who understands Hispanics students,” said Laura.